 You may search the Upgrade Discard Pile at any time.
-If you wish to purchase any of the Upgrade Cards that were placed in the Upgrade Discard Pile, then you may do so instead of drafting one of the cards in the Upgrade Draft Area.
+If you wish to purchase an Upgrade Card that was placed in the Upgrade Discard Pile, then you may do so instead of drafting one of the cards in the Upgrade Draft Area.
 However, you must spend 1 extra XP as a penalty for drafting the card from the discard pile.